 If your title search comes back clean on these three questions, you will hopefully be able to move forward with the transaction without issue.

 What happens if you find an IRS Lien in your search?

 There is no guarantee that your title search will uncover every single detail of the property in question, especially if there is an extensive history of transactions, partial titles, liens, or other complicated processes that can obscure all of the relevant details.
 This is why buyers generally purchase title insurance.
 Title insurance protects the buyer in the event that undiscovered issues with the title arise after the purchase is completed.
 Once the insurance is purchased, the buyer is indemnified against financial burdens that may arise due to mistakes or omissions in the search.

 If a title issue does arise, the person who has a grievance against the sale, development, and changes to the property and property value are entitled to monetary compensation, but in exchange for this compensation, will not have any additional right to the property.
 Depending on the work being done and the value being added to the property, this can sometimes be a significant amount of money, and can be very damaging to the new owner if they are not insured.

 There is no law requiring that you need to purchase title insurance for the property you are buying, but this is a question best discussed with your real estate attorney.
 Tampa has many complicated properties that require extensive title searches, and because property can be quite valuable, it may be in your best interest to protect your future financial liabilities to any possible title claimant.

 Contact Us Today

-Contact us today to speak with an attorney about title searches on any property in Tampa that you are planning to purchase.
+Contact us today to speak with an attorney about title searches on any property in Florida that you are planning to purchase.